Algovate/crypto-fetcher/README.md

 # Crypto Fetcher

-A powerful CLI tool to fetch cryptocurrency data from multiple exchanges using CCXT.
+A powerful CLI tool to fetch cryptocurrency data from multiple exchanges.
 Get real-time prices, historical data, and more with a simple command-line interface.

 ## Features